hyling/kean.github.io/_posts/2016-01-26-image-caching.markdown

 This configuration will provide arguably the best `NSCache` performance.
 Memory cache will hold a lot of images while still being under the certain limit.
 It's also important to immediately dispose of all cached objects when the app receives a memory warning.

 The downside of a separate memory cache is that it doesn't have any expiration and validation mechanisms.
-It's fine for most use cases, because `NSCache` evicts objects rather frequently.
+It's fine for most use cases because `NSCache` evicts objects rather frequently.
 If you need more control over memory cache you can easily implement such features (expiration age, request policy, etc).

 ## <a name="references"></a>References